FartLabs/labs/README.md

 ### Maintenance

-Run `deno task generate:example` to generate the generated code for the example.
+Run `deno task generate` to generate the generated code for the project.

+### Example

 Run `deno task example` to run the example, [./example/example.ts](./example/example.ts).